 In the email above we can see how the attacker disguises himself as a Microsoft admin.
 This “innocent” email is actually a call for action, asking the targeted user to release emails, supposedly blocked by the email security system.
 However, this is a false email.
 Once the user clicks on the URL, the following phishing site is shown:

 As you can see in the highlighted artifact in the picture, the attack is using the domain of Google APIs.
 Essentially, the attacker hosts the malicious URL on the Google APIs service.
 This technique creates a problem for most email security systems which tend to whitelist Google services, therefore, letting the attack to slip through.

-Another example to this technique is the use of the Google Sites service.
-In the example below we can see a well-designed phishing site on which is using the “google.com” domain.
-This attack is again very hard to detect as both the host name of the site is reputable and the quality of the phishing look-and-feel is very high.
+Another example of this technique is the use of the Google Sites service.
+In the example below, we can see a well-designed phishing site on which is using the “google.com” domain.
+This attack is again very hard to detect as both the hostname of the site is reputable and the quality of the phishing look-and-feel is very high.

 Recommendations for CISOs